threatworx/twigs/README.rst

   --no_code             Disable storing code for reference in ThreatWatch.
   --sast                Perform static code analysis on your source code --iac_checks          Perform security checks on IaC templates

+Mode: vmware
+$twigs vmware --help
+usage: twigs vmware [-h] --host HOST --user USER --password PASSWORD

+optional arguments:
+  -h, --help           show this help message and exit --host HOST          A vCenter host name or IP --user USER          A vCenter user name
+  --password PASSWORD  Password for the vCenter user

+Mode: file
+$ twigs file --help
+usage: twigs file [-h] --input INPUT [--assetid ASSETID] [--assetname ASSETNAME] [--type {OpenSource}]

+optional arguments:
+  -h, --help            show this help message and exit --input INPUT         Absolute path to single input inventory file or a
+                        directory containing JSON or CSV files.
+Supported file formats are: CSV, JSON & PDF --assetid ASSETID     A unique ID to be assigned to the discovered asset.
+                        Defaults to input filename if not specified.
+Applies only for PDF files.
+  --assetname ASSETNAME
+                        A name/label to be assigned to the discovered asset.
+                        Defaults to assetid is not specified.
+Applies only for PDF files.
+  --type TYPE           Type of asset.
+Defaults to repo if not specified.
+                        Applies only for PDF files.

 Mode: servicenow
 $ twigs servicenow --help